-I have been a lecturer in health care ethics for ten years which has involved teaching ethics to both undergraduate and postgraduate students from broad ranging health related disciplines.
+I have been a lecturer in health care ethics for about twelve years which has involved teaching ethics to both undergraduate and postgraduate students from broad ranging health related disciplines.
 I also have supervision experience and have held programme leadership roles.
-In terms of research, I have three main areas of focus: the use of technology in ethics education, exploring ethical issues in health care practice (usually using the Values Exchange digital learning technology as the research tool), and, more recently, a growing interest in students’ perceptions of the ethical review process for research that involves them.
+In terms of research, I have several areas of focus: the use of technology in ethics education, exploring ethical issues in health care practice (usually using the Values Exchange digital learning technology as the research tool), and, more recently, a growing interest in students’ perceptions of the ethical review process for research that involves them.
 The majority of my research is undertaken collaboratively and inter-disciplinary.
 Latterly research opportunities have arisen through relationships fostered through a number of Communities of Practice to which I belong.

 My teaching and research is underpinned by the philosophy of values-based practice, a decision-making ideology proposed by Rokeach (1979), Fulford (as cited in Petrova, Dale and Fulford, 2004) and more recently Seedhouse (2001, 2005, 2009).
 The main premise of values-based practice is that all decisions are a mix of evidence and values yet our values often remain hidden.
 Through my teaching and research I aim to illuminate the values within the decisions we make and highlight the complexity of ethical decision-making.
 Stemming from this ideology is the notion of democratic decision-making where diverse perspectives are accepted and highly valued.
 I feel very strongly that everyone’s voice has value and that social media and distinct digital technologies enable this voice to be heard and seen.
 I consider the learning process underpinned more through the experience of learning about and from others, than the content itself.
 For me educational technologies provide a rich opportunity to learn the value of transparency, openness and authenticity for both personal and professional development.